LL816/Cheryl-BabyStep/README.md

-to practice python urlib
-fetch shopping info from SMZDM website
+to practice python urlib by fetching shopping info from SMZDM website